-3.4 Combined events of external surge and storm surge events
+570 43.43 Combined events of external surge and storm surge events

 Increased water levels caused by external surges along the North Sea coast are of particular interest if it comes to co-occurrence with storm surge events.
 Storm surge events, in most cases, are composed of tide and wind surge.
 Combined events of tide, wind surge and external surges have the potential to cause extreme water levels along the North Sea coast, challenging current and future coastal protection strategies and actions.
-Therefore, analysing combined events of external and storm surges is an essential step.
+Therefore, analysing combined events of external and storm surges is an

+- 575 essential step.
 Combined events of external surge and storm surge events can be generated by two different meteorological situations: on the one hand, both phenomena are initiated by two different extra-tropical cyclones in close succession.
 Due to different propagation velocities both phenomena arrive at a tide gauge at the same time.
 On the other hand, both phenomena are initiated by the same extra-tropical cyclone (Gönnert & Gerkensmeier 2015).
 Whether the wind set up is defined as storm surge or not depends on the chosen definition these events.
-For this analysis, storm surges are defined as events reaching peaks of at least +1.5 m above mean high water (moving average of the previous 5 years) in Cuxhaven or a wind set up of at least 2 m is reached independent to the tidal phase (definition follows the determination of Agency for Roads, Bridges and Waters Hamburg (2012), who is responsible for assessing the design water level for public coastal protection facilities of the Free and Hanseatic city of Hamburg).
-Following this definition, 21 or 16.7% out of 126 external surge events recorded between 1971 and 2020, occurred during or close to a storm surge event in the German Bight.
-Moreover, serial external surge events, a phenomenon that was analysed in this study for the first time, can be observed more frequently during combined events.
+For this analysis, storm surges are defined as events reaching peaks - 580 of at least +1.5 m above mean high water (moving average of the previous 5 years) in Cuxhaven or a wind set up of at least 2 m is reached independent to the tidal phase (definition follows the determination of Agency for Roads, Bridges and Waters Hamburg (2012), who is responsible for assessing the design water level for public coastal protection facilities of the Free and Hanseatic city of Hamburg).

-Particularly the number of external surges in the series increases during combined events, compared to observed single events (cf. Table 7).
+Following this definition, 21 or 16.7-% out of 126 external surge events recorded between 1971 and 2020, occurred during or surges in the series increases during combined events, compared to observed single events (cf. Table 7).
 As stated before, the statistical correlations have to be verified by further research about the interactions of external and storm surges.